A wild Alaskan experience unlike any other

 2018 is looking great with the good news about the Fortymile Caribou population growth.

-May also be combined with moose or sheep hunt.
+May also be combined with moose or sheep hunt, or done as a float hunt.

 The Fortymile caribou hunt is open Aug.
 10 - Sept.
 30 (unless closed early by Fish & Game) and requires registration permit #RC860.